Confederate Railroad: Solo work

 In addition to his work in the band, frontman Danny Shirley made a guest appearance alongside Mark Collie on the song "Redneck Heaven" from Billy Ray Cyrus' 1994 album Storm in the Heartland, a song which Collie and Shirley co-wrote.
-Danny Shirley has released 3 albums prior to starting the Confederate Railroad Band.
+Danny Shirley released 3 albums prior to the formation of Confederate Railroad.
 His first, "Local Legend," was released in 1984 on Amor Records.
 His second, "Far From Over," and third "I Make the Living" albums were released in 1990 also on Amor.
 Danny released a 2 CD album featuring several of the songs from those 3 albums called "The Pyramid Collection" in 2005.

 Cody McCarver released a self-titled solo album for the Aspirion label in 2006, which produced the singles "Red Flag" and "Through God's Eyes."
 He released another single, "Look What You've Done," in 2009.
 His 2010 single "White Trash With Money" was written by fellow band member Shirley along with songwriter Buck Moore.
 "White Trash With Money" was followed by "I'm America."
 Since recording two country albums, Cody went on to release four gospel albums and is currently acting in films along with John Schneider and playing in Schneider's band.

 In 2022, Bassist Mo Thaxton recorded a Bluegrass album "The Mo Show" that was released in 2023.
 He recorded 2 Railroad songs "Don't feel as young as I used to" & "Between the rainbows and the rain".
 This CD is only available at their shows and sold exclusively by Mo himself.